Information-theoretic interpretation of quantum formalism

-Consider two correlated sub-registers $\mathsf{X}_a$, $\mathsf{X}_b$ and the partial sample sets $\Omega_a$, $\Omega_b$.
-The joint distribution $\Prob_c(\omega_c)$ is defined in the Cartesian product set $\Omega_c=(\Omega_a,\Omega_b)$.
-By definition, a local observer has only access to the variables of one sub-system and can only take into account the corresponding marginal probabilities.
-In other words, \emph{each sub-system endowed with its marginal probability distribution is self-consistent}.
-By construction the marginal probability in one sub-system does not depend on any partial assignments in the other sub-system.
-The variables involved in the system comprise all input, output and ancillary data.
-Therefore, despite a global correlation, a local measurement in a subsystem is unable to provide information on the other subsystem.
-This can be formulated as follows. \begin{proposition} The correlations between two partial sub-systems subject to a global Bayesian prior are non-signaling. \end{proposition} The property is less trivial when some input variables are implicit.
-Then, for clarity, the actual sample set can be completed and the implicit variables considered as genuine variables as opposed to only parameters (see e.g., Example \ref{tripletstate} below).
-We proved specifically this result in the context of the EPR paradox~\cite{mf}.
-The term of \enquote{non-signaling correlations} was coined by Barrett \emph{et al}~\cite{barrett} after a proposal by Popescu and Rohrlich to regard \enquote{nonlocality} as an axiom of quantum physics~\cite{popescu}.
-Here, this characteristic is a simple consequence of the definition of a partial sub-system.
+Consider two correlated subregisters $\mathsf{X}_a$, $\mathsf{X}_b$ and the partial sample sets $\Omega_a$, $\Omega_b$.
+The joint distribution $\Prob_c(\omega_c)$ is defined in the Cartesian product $\Omega_c=(\Omega_a,\Omega_b)$.
+From the definition of a partial subsystem, a local observer has only access to the variables of one subsystem and can only take into account the corresponding marginal probabilities.
+In other words, \emph{each subsystem endowed with its marginal probability distribution is self-consistent} and can be considered in isolation. \begin{proposition} The correlations between two partial subsystems subject to a global Bayesian prior are non-signaling. \end{proposition} \emph{Proof.} From Proposition (\ref{compatiblestate}), whatever the second subsystem, the two partial subsystems are compatible.
+Therefore, any measurement in a subsystem is unable to provide information on the other subsystem. $\Box$ \paragraph{} Implicitly, the variables involved in the system comprise all input, output and ancillary data.
+The non-signaling property is less trivial when some input variables are implicit and considered as parameters.
+Then, for clarity, the actual variable set can be complemented so that the implicit variables become genuine variables as opposed to only parameters (see e.g., Example \ref{tripletstate} below).

+We proved this result first in the context of the EPR paradox~\cite{mf} (the free choice of a working distribution was called \enquote{argument} and the complete setup termed \enquote{stochastic gauge system}).
+The expression \enquote{non-signaling correlations} was coined by Barrett \emph{et al}~\cite{barrett} after a proposal by Popescu and Rohrlich to regard \enquote{nonlocality} as an axiom of quantum physics~\cite{popescu}.

 Eventually, this is also an important feature of the partial trace in quantum information.